|

 PLEASE NOTE:

-- Walk covers approximately 1 mile, flat.
+- Walk covers approximately 1 mile, flat, some stairs

 |